Binge Drinking Has Consequences: Alcohol-Related Deaths in Texas, 2016

 - A decreased ability to identify and react to dangerous situations

-Binge drinkers present a very real threat to themselves and others.
+Binge drinkers, until they seek professional treatment, present a very real threat to themselves and others.
 Specific personal and social harms associated with alcohol binges include everything from physical assault and sexual assault to alcohol poisoning and motor vehicle accidents.

 Alcohol-Related Deaths in Texas